bonnie/udemy-REGEX/exercises/regex101/3_whitespace_and_boundaries.md

 ### 👉 Exercise 10

-Match strings that contain two tabs in a row anywhere in the string.
+Match strings that contain at least two tabs in a row anywhere in the string.
 Contents of the string are unimportant.
 **Note: for all the Exercises, `\t` is an actual tab character.
 You should copy the text below into a text editor, type a tab character from your keyboard in place of all any `\t` characters, and then paste in regex101.**

 - `tab\t\ttab` should match